AlexStraton/Blackjack/README.md

 ## Blackjack
 A command-line implementation of the classic casino card game Blackjack (also known as 21) written in Python.

-As I am becoming more comfortable with using Python, I am exploring nd challenging myself to code different games in Python.
+As I am becoming more comfortable with using Python, I am exploring and challenging myself to code different games in Python.

 ### Getting started